 How the Arousal Theory of Motivation Works

-Each and every person has a specific level of mental alertness – known as arousal – that results in optimal levels of motivation.
+Each and every person has a specific level of mental alertness—known as arousal—that results in optimal levels of motivation.
 When your arousal level drops below your optimal threshold, you become demotivated until your arousal spikes.
-At the same time, if your arousal level becomes too high, you also become demotivated until you do something that drops your alertness back to your desired level.
+At the same time, if your mental alertness becomes too high, you also become demotivated until your arousal drops back to your desired level.

-On the other hand, if your arousal levels get too high, you can also become demotivated.
-For example, if you’re working too hard on the job and taking on work that’s too complex, you might become stressed and burn out.
-To combat this, you might take a long weekend to recharge, giving you time to lower your arousal back to optimal levels.
-If you’ve been too social, you might spend a weekend watching Netflix rather than going out with friends, which might increase your motivation to go out the next time a social opportunity arises.
+However, if you become overstimulated your mental alertness can spike too high, which decreases performance and motivation.
+This is known as the Yerkes-Dodson Law.
+For example, if you’re working hard on the job and taking on tasks that are new and complex, you may become overstimulated and burn out.
+To combat this, you might take a long weekend to recharge, giving yourself time to lower your arousal back to optimal levels.

-Arousal can affect performance in many ways, and arousal levels that are too low or too high can negatively impact your performance.
-However, the two most prominent ways are the fact that moderate arousal is best for difficult tasks while high or low arousal might be good for simple tasks, and that arousal can affect your performance both positively and negatively when in the presence of others.
+All else equal, arousal levels that are too low or too high can negatively impact your performance.
+However, the arousal theory takes it deeper and posits that moderate arousal is best for difficult tasks while higher or lower arousal might be good for simple tasks.
+Also, arousal can affect your performance both positively and negatively when in the presence of others.

 The specific effects on task performance include:

-- Arousal that is too high or too low can negatively impact performace
+- Arousal that is too high or too low can negatively impact performance

 - Difficult tasks are performed better at moderate or low levels of arousal